wp-plugins/endomondowp/readme.txt

 If you want to control the view, you can add these attributes on shortcode

-* user: The endomondo User ID (es http://www.endomondo.com/profile/ 1234 / the code is 1234 )
+* user: The endomondo User ID
 * type: The type of view (default is 'last-workout')
 * id: unique id of element (default is random number)
 * width: the width of page (default is 680)